What Is a Refinance?

 Non-recurring closing costs are those specific to the transaction, including loan fees, title fees, appraisal fees, recording fees, etc. The borrower is still required to pay all closing costs that would be incurred regardless of the refinance, including those related to the impound account (property taxes and homeowners insurance) and pre-paid interest.

 When discussing the potential costs associated with a refinance, it’s important to note that your lender is still required to prove that there is a tangible net benefit to you as the borrower for undergoing the refinance.
 During a “no-cost” refinance, your lender will ensure that you will be refinancing into a new loan with either a lower interest rate or lower principal & interest monthly payment; for a ‘regular’ refinance, your lender will conduct a cost-benefit analysis to ensure that you will recoup the upfront costs incurred to close the refinance with the monthly savings from the refinance’s lower interest rate (within a reasonable period of time).

-4. How Much Home Equity Is Needed To Refinance A Home?
+How Much Home Equity Do You Need To Refinance Your Home?

 Although similar to a purchase transaction in terms of the formal loan approval process, a key difference between a purchase and refinance is that a refinance will take longer.
 On average, refinances can take 30-45 days.
 We always recommend moving as quickly as possible, whether it’s responding to your lender or uploading the requested documentation, to ensure you can complete your refinance without any unforeseen factors emerging to interfere down the road.

 With Rate Watch, we’ll notify you via email when rates drop below your current rate.